thiakil/KWT/README.md

 val hmacKey = HmacStringKey("This is my key") val token: String = "<token from above>"

-val decoded = JWT.decode(token)
+val decoded: JWTPayload = JWT.validate(token, hmacKey)

-// verify the token's signature (don't trust the data without) val validSignature: Boolean = HS256.verify(decoded.signature!!, hmacKey) println(validSignature)//true

 // NB: at this point you should also be checking #expiresAt and #notBefore if they are present in your token println(decoded.issuer) // "test-issuer"